 There is no clear line of demarcation.
-Rather, as the graph below shows, extreme hardship is an issue which can be determined on a case-by-case basis.
+Rather, as the graph at the top of the page shows, extreme hardship is an issue which can be determined on a case-by-case basis.

 Since the death of Suspension of Deportation, the already difficult-to-comprehend concept of hardship has become far more muddled.

 2. After 1996: The Cancellation Of Removal Hardship Standard

 Once IIRAIRA went into effect, a new hardship standard for deportation cases, now called removal cases, was imposed.

 Under removal law, immigrants now had to demonstrate “exceptional and extremely unusual” hardship.